Yoav666s/dnd-wiki/collections/_feats/fey-initiate.md

 ---
 *General Feat (Perquisite: level 4+)*

-Your exposure to the Feywild's magic grants you the following benefits.
+Your connection to the Feywild grants you the following benefits.

 **Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.